TBjs

 Prerequisites¶

-, ensure you have the following (or plan to include them if using related features):
+Before using tbjs, ensure you have the following (or plan to include them if using related features):

 - HTMX (Recommended):

-integrates well with HTMX for server-rendered partials and dynamic updates.1
+tbjsintegrates well with HTMX for server-rendered partials and dynamic updates.<script defer src="https://unpkg.com/htmx.org@2.0.2/dist/htmx.min.js"></script> - Three.js (Optional, if using

-<script defer src="https://cdnjs.cloudflare.com/ajax/libs/three.js/0.153.0/three.min.js"></script>
+TB.graphics):<script defer src="https://cdnjs.cloudflare.com/ajax/libs/three.js/0.153.0/three.min.js"></script> -

 Marked & Highlight.js (Optional, if using

-<script defer src="https://cdn.jsdelivr.net/npm/marked/marked.min.js"></script> <script defer src="https://cdn.jsdelivr.net/npm/marked-highlight/lib/index.umd.min.js"></script> <script defer src="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/11.9.0/highlight.min.js"></script> <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/11.9.0/styles/default.min.css">
+TB.ui.MarkdownRenderer): For rendering Markdown to HTML with syntax highlighting.Ensure<script defer src="https://cdn.jsdelivr.net/npm/marked/marked.min.js"></script> <script defer src="https://cdn.jsdelivr.net/npm/marked-highlight/lib/index.umd.min.js"></script> <script defer src="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/11.9.0/highlight.min.js"></script> <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/11.9.0/styles/default.min.css">window.marked,window.markedHighlight, andwindow.hljsare available beforeTB.ui.MarkdownRendereris used. -

 Material Symbols (Optional, used by some default UI components):